Universal Graph Compression: Stochastic Block Models: Main Ideas in Establishing Universality

-\paragraph{Asymptotic i.i.d. via Block Decomposition} To compress the matrix $A_n$, we wish to decompose it into a large number of components that have little correlation between them.
-This leads to the idea of block decomposition described previously.
-Since the sequence of blocks are used to compress $A_n$, the next theorem claims these blocks are identically distributed and asymptotically independent in a precise sense described as follows. \begin{thm}[Block decomposition] Let $A_n \sim \text{SBM}(n,L,\pv,f(n)\Qv)$ with $f(n) = \Omega\left(\frac{1}{n^{2-\eps}}\right)$ for some $0 <\eps < 1$, $f(n) = O(1)$, and $L = \Theta(1)$.
-Let $k$ be an integer that divides $n$ and $n' = n/k$.
-Consider the $k\times k$ block decomposition in~\eqref{eq:blockMatrix}.
-We have all the off-diagonal blocks share the same joint distribution; all the diagonal blocks share the same joint distribution.
-In other words, for any $1 \le i_1,i_2,j_1,j_2 \le n'$ with $i_1 \neq j_1, i_2 \neq j_2$ and $1 \le l_1,l_2 \le n'$, we have
+To compress the matrix $A_n$, we wish to decompose it into a large number of components that have little correlation between them.
+This leads to the idea of submatrix decomposition described previously.
+Since the sequence of submatrices is used to compress $A_n$, the next proposition claims these submatrices are identically distributed and asymptotically independent in a precise sense described as follows.